Armenian genocide in Trebizond

 Trebizond (now Trabzon) was a city in the Ottoman Empire where the Armenian genocide occurred.
 The method employed to kill was mainly by mass drowning, resulting in estimated deaths of 50,000 Armenians.
 The city was also an important location of subsequent trials held to prosecute those involved with the systematic massacre.
+Cemal Azmi, the governor of Trebizond during the genocide, was later assassinated as part of Operation Nemesis.

 Background

 The city was the site of one of the key battles between the Ottoman and Russian armies during the Caucasus Campaign of World War I which resulted in the capture of Trebizond by the Russian Caucasus Army under command of Grand Duke Nicholas and Nikolai Yudenich in April 1916.
 The Russian Army retreated from the city and the rest of eastern and northeastern Anatolia with the Russian Revolution of 1917.

 The genocide

 Eitan Belkind was a Nili member who infiltrated the Ottoman army as an official.
 He was assigned to the headquarters of Camal Pasha.
 He claimed to have witnessed the burning of 5,000 Armenians, Lt.
 Hasan Maruf, of the Ottoman army, described how a population of a village were taken all together and then burned.
 Also, the Commander of the Third Army, Vehib's 12-page affidavit, which was dated December 5, 1918, presented in the Trebizond trial series (March 29, 1919) included in the Key Indictment (published in Takvimi Vekayi, No. 3540, May 5, 1919), reported such a mass burning of the population of an entire village near Mus.
 S. S. McClure wrote in his work Obstacles to Peace (Houghton Mifflin Company, 1917, pp. 400–1) that in Bitlis, Mus and Sassoun, "The shortest method for disposing of the women and children concentrated in tile various camps was to burn them" and also that "Turkish prisoners who had apparently witnessed some of these scenes were horrified and maddened at the remembering the sight.
 They told the Russians that the stench of the burning human flesh permeated the air for many days after."

-The Germans, Ottoman allies, also witnessed the way Armenians were burned according to the Israeli historian, Bat Ye’or, who writes: "The Germans, allies of the Turks in the First World War, …saw how civil populations were shut up in churches and burned, or gathered en masse in camps, tortured to death, and reduced to ashes,…"
+The Germans, Ottoman allies, also witnessed the way Armenians were burned according to the Israeli historian, Bat Ye'or, who writes: "The Germans, allies of the Turks in the First World War, ...saw how civil populations were shut up in churches and burned, or gathered en masse in camps, tortured to death, and reduced to ashes,..."